juspay/todo-app/README.md

 # todo-app

-A simple TODO app in Haskell that provides a persistent way to manage the TODO list, by making HTTP requests to Postgrest (postgrest is a web server that converts your PostgreSQL database into a RESTful API).
+A simple TODO app in Haskell using [PostgREST](https://postgrest.org/) as a RESTful API for [PostgreSQL](https://www.postgresql.org/).

+> [!INFO]
-**This app serves as a hello-world to ultimately demonstrate how a Haskell project can benefit from the use of Nix (to be precise, [haskell-flake] and [flake-parts]).**
+> This app serves as a hello-world to ultimately demonstrate how a Haskell project can benefit from the use of Nix (to be precise, [haskell-flake] and [flake-parts]).

 [haskell-flake]: https://community.flake.parts/haskell-flake
 [flake-parts]: https://flake.parts